Commitment + Clinical Leadership = Better Outcomes

 Fluoride is a mineral that is found primarily in our bones and teeth.
 Fluoride is used to strengthen our tooth enamel, which can help prevent cavities.

-One benefit of using products with fluoride include rebuilding weak tooth enamel and reversing some of the effects of early tooth decay.
-The bacteria from the food we eat can slowly erode away your tooth enamel through demineralization, which is the loss of minerals in your teeth.
+One benefit of using products with fluoride includes rebuilding weak tooth enamel and reversing some of the effects of early tooth decay.
+The bacteria from the food we eat can slowly erode your tooth enamel through demineralization, which is the loss of minerals in your teeth.
 Fluoride strengthens your enamel and prevents this mineral loss, which protects you from cavities.3

 Many dental offices can also perform fluoride treatments with gel or foam to help protect your teeth against cavities.
 Consider incorporating a fluoride treatment into your next dental visit to help add an extra layer of protection to your teeth.